opengeospatial/OGC-Web-API-Guidelines/README.md

 What about status code 100?

+#### OBJECTIVE: Agree on the semantics of HTTP status codes and their use.

 ### Principle #9 – Use of HTTP Header

 [Follow the discussion on GitHub Issue 11 ](https://github.com/opengeospatial/OGC-Web-API-Guidelines/issues/11)